-5.4 Accessible Carparking
+6.3 Accessible Carparking

 There is a requirement for the provision of accessible carparking within this development.

-For a commercial use, the BCA requires one (1) accessible space for every one-hundred (100) carparking spaces or part thereof.
-For the retail use, the BCA requires one (1) accessible space for every fifty (50) carparking spaces or part thereof.
+For an assembly building (Class 9b) BCA requires one (1) accessible space for every fifty (50) carparking spaces or part thereof.
+One (1) additional accessible space is required for every one hundred (100) or part thereof in excess of one thousand (1000) carparking spaces.